9 Essential Tips For Successfully Managing a Remote Workforce

 9. Think Outside The Box

 Don’t be afraid to take your own, unique approach to remote team management.
 In addition to the tips outlined in this resource, use the tools your brand and your business already have at their disposal.
-Everyone loves employee incentive programs where performance is rewarded with gift cards, products, or other swag.
+Everyone loves employee incentive programs where performance is rewarded with different gifts to employees such as gift cards, products, or other swag.

 Put your creativity to work and make your remote team your own!